bustle/bluestream/README.md

 The other options are also passed to node's Read stream constructor.

-A `ReadStream` works like a normal `ReadableStream` but the `_read` and `push()` methods have some notable differences.
+A `ReadStream` works like a normal `ReadableStream` but the `_read` and `push()` methods have some noteworthy differences.
 (The `_read` method can be provided as the only argument, in a `read` key on the options, or as the `_read` method if you extend `ReadStream`.)
-Any returned, non undefined, value will automatically be pushed.
+Any returned, non-undefined value will automatically be pushed.
 Object mode is the default.

 `_read(bytesWanted)`
-- Is async function friendly, a rejection/throw will be handled as an error event
+- Is async function friendly, handles throws/rejects as error events
 - Is called again only after it returns or resolves regardless of how many times you call `.push`
-- Is called again if you don't push (To aid in control flow)
+- Is called again if you don't push (to aid in control flow)
 - Pushes any non `undefined` return values

 `this.push()`
-- Can be pushed a promise, which will be resolved and then pushed as normal
+- Can be called in a promise, which will be resolved and then pushed as normal
-- returns true or false like a normal stream's push
+- Returns true or false like a normal stream's push

-This allows you to use it in some friendly ways.
+This allows you to use it in some friendly ways:

 ```js
 // readable stream from an array